Astrotomic/php-deepface/README.md

 [![Trees](https://img.shields.io/ecologi/trees/astrotomic?style=flat-square)](https://forest.astrotomic.info)
 [![Carbon](https://img.shields.io/ecologi/carbon/astrotomic?style=flat-square)](https://forest.astrotomic.info)

+Welcome to PHP DeepFace, a powerful face recognition and facial attribute analysis package for PHP.
+With PHP DeepFace, you can effortlessly integrate cutting-edge deep learning models into your PHP applications for a wide range of face-related tasks.
+Here's how you can get started:

 ## Installation

-First you have to install the [deepface](https://github.com/serengil/deepface/tree/master#installation--) python framework.
+To get started, you'll need to install the [deepface](https://github.com/serengil/deepface/tree/master#installation--) Python framework.
+You can do this using pip:

 ```bash
 pip install deepface
 ```

-After that you can install the PHP adapter via composer.
+Once you've installed deepface, you can then install the PHP adapter via Composer:

 ```bash
 composer install astrotomic/php-deepface
 ```

 ## Configuration

-Just instantiate the `Astrotomic\DeepFace\DeepFace` class, it will try to find your local python executable automatically.
+Configuring PHP DeepFace is a breeze.
+Simply instantiate the `Astrotomic\DeepFace\DeepFace` class, and it will automatically detect your local Python executable:

 ```php
 $deepface = new \Astrotomic\DeepFace\DeepFace();
 ```

-In case you have a special python version you want to use, you can provide the path to the python executable as an argument.
+If you have a specific Python version you'd like to use, you can provide the path to the Python executable as an argument:

 ```php
 $deepface = new \Astrotomic\DeepFace\DeepFace(
     python: '/usr/bin/python3',